JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_17.md

 14\.
 The men whom thou dost attend, O Ashi Vanguhi! have hoards of silver and gold brought together from far distant regions; and garments of splendid make.
 Happy the man whom thou dost attend!
 Do thou attend me, thou rich in all sorts of desirable things and strong! <span id="p274">[<sup><small>p.
 274</small></sup>]</span> 15\.
 Do not turn thy look from me! turn thy mercy towards me, O great Ashi! thou art well-made and of a noble seed [^1166]; thou art sovereign at thy wish; thou art Glory in a bodily form.

 16\.
-Thy father is Ahura Mazda, the greatest of all gods, the best of all gods; thy mother is Ârmaiti Spe_n_ta; thy brothers are Sraosha [^1167], a god of Asha, and Rashnu [^1168], tall and strong, and Mithra [^1169], the lord of wide pastures, who has ten thousand spies and a thousand ears; thy sister is the Law of the worshippers of Mazda.
+Thy father is Ahura Mazda, the greatest of all gods, the best of all gods; thy mother is Ârmaiti Spe<i>n</i>ta; thy brothers are Sraosha [^1167], a god of Asha, and Rashnu [^1168], tall and strong, and Mithra [^1169], the lord of wide pastures, who has ten thousand spies and a thousand ears; thy sister is the Law of the worshippers of Mazda.

 17\.
 Praised of the gods, unoffended by the righteous [^1170], the great Ashi Vanguhi stood up on her chariot, thus speaking: ‘Who art thou who dost invoke me, whose voice is to my ear the sweetest of all that invoked me most?’

 18\.
-And he [^1171] said aloud: 'I am Spitama Zarathu_s_tra, who, first of mortals, recited the praise of the excellent Asha [^1172] and offered up sacrifice unto Ahura Mazda and the Amesha-Spe_n_tas; in whose birth and growth the waters and the plants rejoiced; in whose birth and growth the waters and the plants grew; in whose birth and growth all the creatures of the good creation cried out, Hail [^1173]!
+And he [^1171] said aloud: 'I am Spitama Zarathu<i>s</i>tra, who, first of mortals, recited the praise of the excellent Asha [^1172] and offered up sacrifice unto Ahura Mazda and the Amesha-Spe<i>n</i>tas; in whose birth and growth the waters and the plants rejoiced; in whose birth and growth the waters and the plants grew; in whose birth and growth all the creatures of the good creation cried out, Hail [^1173]!

 19\.
 'In whose birth and growth Angra Mainyu rushed away from this wide, round earth, whose ends lie afar, and he, the evil-doing Angra Mainyu, who is all death, said: "All the gods together <span id="p275">[<sup><small>p.
-275</small></sup>]</span> have not been able to smite me down in spite of myself, and Zarathu_s_tra alone can reach me in spite of myself.
+275</small></sup>]</span> have not been able to smite me down in spite of myself, and Zarathu<i>s</i>tra alone can reach me in spite of myself.

-20\. ‘ “He smites me with the Ahuna Vairya, as strong a weapon as a stone big as a house [^1174]; he burns me with Asha-Vahi_s_ta, as if it were melting brass [^1175].
-He makes it better for me that I should leave this earth, he, Spitama Zarathu_s_tra, the only one who can daunt me.” ’
+20\. ‘ “He smites me with the Ahuna Vairya, as strong a weapon as a stone big as a house [^1174]; he burns me with Asha-Vahi<i>s</i>ta, as if it were melting brass [^1175].
+He makes it better for me that I should leave this earth, he, Spitama Zarathu<i>s</i>tra, the only one who can daunt me.” ’

 21\.
 And the great Ashi Vanguhi exclaimed: ‘Come nearer unto me, thou pure, holy Spitama! lean against my chariot!’

-Spitama Zarathu_s_tra came nearer unto her, he leant against her chariot.
+Spitama Zarathu<i>s</i>tra came nearer unto her, he leant against her chariot.

 22\.
-And she caressed him with the left arm and the right, with the right arm and the left, thus speaking: ‘Thou art beautiful, O Zarathu_s_tra! thou art well-shapen, O Spitama! strong are thy legs and long are thy arms: Glory is given to thy body and long cheerfulness [^1176] to thy soul, as sure as I proclaim it unto thee.’
+And she caressed him with the left arm and the right, with the right arm and the left, thus speaking: ‘Thou art beautiful, O Zarathu<i>s</i>tra! thou art well-shapen, O Spitama! strong are thy legs and long are thy arms: Glory is given to thy body and long cheerfulness [^1176] to thy soul, as sure as I proclaim it unto thee.’

 ## III.